Anan2564/e-portfolio-2-Ethical-Theory/README.md

 The news story by ABC News on the Qantas cyber attack in 2025 highlights the possibility that data of close to six million people might be exposed in such an event.
 The news story sheds light on the incident and the circumstances under which it took place via a breach in the third party contact center, while placing it in the context of data breaches in Australia, such as Optus and Medibank.

 This video was chosen by me as it depicts the way in which a cyber attack might affect an average individual and not just computer systems of a company.
-The manipulation of the call center representative who became a tool to get access to the customer data.
-This relates to Kantianism since people are supposed to be regarded as ends in themselves and not used just to satisfy somebody else's desire.
 News media coverage plays its role since it helps reveal the ethical aspect of cyber attacks.

 Artefact 3 — Bozzini, 'The regimes of ethical hacking'